Humboldt Bay Wind Terminal

 As a partner to the Harbor District in development, Crowley’s role includes real estate review, permitting support, design and engineering, funding strategy/grant applications, private capital, community engagement and communications, and business development with offshore wind energy providers.
 Crowley will also operate the Humboldt terminal after construction is completed with the opportunity to be involved in marshalling and other supply-chain logistics to support offshore wind.

-Sign up to stay informed about the Humboldt Offshore Wind project and events
+Sign up to stay informed about the Humboldt Bay Offshore Wind Marine Terminal

 Terminal Plans and Advancement